 10 Ways to Get a Divorce When You Have No Money

-1) Start with a Free Divorce Lawyer Consultation
+1) Start with a Free Consultation with a Divorce Lawyer.

-When you are contemplating a divorce, you should have a separate bank account which your spouse does not have access to.
-This account should only be under your name, preferably at a bank other than your normal one.
+When you are contemplating a divorce, you should have a separate bank account that your spouse does not have access to.
+This account should only be in your name, preferably at an institution that is separate from your regular bank.

 Look around your home for items you could sell.
 You may have electronics, art, collectibles, physical goods, old cars, and cameras.
 They could help you get enough money to cover some of your bills and regular expenses.
-But be careful when selling things; down the road, your spouse may ask you for reimbursement for any joint property.
+However, be careful when selling these items.
+Down the road, your spouse may ask you for reimbursement for any joint property.

 If your credit is good, consider getting a new credit card.
-I do not advocate taking out a lot of debt, as it always comes back to haunt you later.
-However, it may be a viable option if you are struggling to cover divorce expenses—or even just groceries.
+I do not advocate taking out a lot of debt, as it will always come back to haunt you.
+However, it may be a viable option if you are struggling to cover divorce expenses—or even just buy groceries.

 Rules vary greatly among retirement accounts, but some will allow you to borrow from them:

-- IRAs – IRAs are more difficult to borrow against, so you may have to pay taxes and penalties.
-But if you have a short-term need, you can use a rollover to have access to tax-free funds.
+- IRAs are more difficult to borrow against, so you may have to pay taxes and penalties.
+However, if you have a short-term need, you can use a rollover to have access to tax-free funds.
 You will need to deposit the amount you took from a qualified IRA rollover account within 60 days.

-- Investment Accounts – You have the option of taking out a margin loan.
-These loans are complicated, so I do not necessarily advocate them unless you understand them in detail.
-Taking out loans without a good grasp of the terms could hurt you in the long run.
+- With Investment Accounts, you have the option of taking out a margin loan.
+These loans are complicated, so I do not necessarily advocate them, unless you understand them in detail.
+If you take out loans without having a good grasp of the terms, it could hurt you in the long run.

 With this option, you are borrowing against the value of your home, which must be worth more than you owe.
-This route requires a lot of approvals, including your spouse’s if their name is listed on the home.
+This route requires a lot of approvals, including your spouse’s (if his or her name is listed on the home).

 Crowdfunding platforms have recently become more popular.
 They allow family, friends, and even strangers to donate to a cause or start a business.
-You can also utilize these platforms to help pay for the expenses of your divorce.
+You can also utilize these platforms, in order to help pay for the expenses of your divorce.

-Letting people know you need help can be uncomfortable, but every dollar helps.
+It can be uncomfortable to let people know you need help, but every dollar helps.
 Each of the platforms listed above has its own rules and fees.
 Be sure to do your homework about each one.
-Crowdfunding platforms dedicated to divorce can help you through this difficult time.
+Since these crowdfunding platforms are dedicated to divorce, they can help you get through this difficult time.

-There is an easy way to get your spouse to pay for a divorce, and of course, there is the hard way.
+There is an easy way to get your spouse pay for a divorce, and of course, there is the hard way.
 Perhaps your relationship is good, and the divorce was a mutual decision.
-If so, you can simply ask your spouse to cover the costs on your end and work out your own arrangements.
-However, if your spouse is unwilling or it is a complicated divorce, then there are legal provisions that can assist you.
+If so, you can simply ask your spouse to cover the costs on your end, and work out your own arrangements.
+However, there are legal provisions that can assist you if your spouse is unwilling, or it is a complicated divorce.

 Almost every state has a provision for having the higher-earning spouse pay for the cost of the divorce.
-The specific criteria will be different state to state, and the courts will judge on a case-by-case basis.
+The specific criteria will differ from state to state, and courts will judge on a case-by-case basis.
 But generally, they will want to know if you have access to money and an income—and if the other spouse can really afford to pay for the divorce.
-A good attorney should know the state laws and have an idea about your specific situation.
+A good attorney should know the state laws, and will have an idea about your specific situation.

-If the court rules in your favor, you may qualify for what is called an advance on an equitable distribution.
-In other words, if you are going to be owed alimony or child support, you can have an initial lump sum available to you to pay for the costs of the divorce.
-However, you will have to pay those funds back over time via deductions on the payments you receive later.
+If the court rules in your favor, you may qualify for an advance on an equitable distribution.
+In other words, if your spouse will owe you alimony or child support, you can have an initial lump sum available to you, in order to pay for the costs of the divorce.
+However, you will have to pay those funds back over time via the deductions on the payments you receive later.